pasqal-io/qadence/docs/content/time_dependent.md

 # Noisy time-dependent Hamiltonian evolution

-For performing noisy time-dependent Hamiltonian evolution, one needs to specify the `noise_operators` corresponding to the jump operators used within the time-dependent Schrodinger equation solver method `SolverType.DP5_ME`:
+To perform noisy time-dependent Hamiltonian evolution, one needs to pass a list of noise operators to the `noise_operators` argument in `HamEvo`.
+They correspond to the jump operators used within the time-dependent Schrodinger equation solver method `SolverType.DP5_ME`:

 ```python exec="on" source="material-block" session="getting_started"
 from qadence import X, Y, HamEvo, TimeParameter, FeatureParameter, run